Skip to Main Content

 • Supporting technology, e.g., software subscriptions

 Because this is an incentive, not a grant, applicants will not prepare a budget.
-Awards will be determined by an internal committee based on the selection criteria.
+Awards will be determined by an committee of librarians and faculty based on the selection criteria.

 Individuals must be on active payroll for awards to be distributed.
-Awards will be distributed in two parts: the first half upon acceptance to ATIP, and the second half after implementation and upon submission of the ATIP report.
+Awards will be distributed in two parts: the first half upon acceptance to ATIP, and the second half upon the completion of program expectations, including the submission of the project report.

 Group applications are encouraged, in order to facilitate collaboration and increase the impact of alternative textbooks across multiple course sections.
 Group applicants will be able to decide how the award will be distributed among individuals.